JohnRising/docs/docs/guides/foundations/contract-address.md

 # Contract address

 A contract account can be programmed to support many different use cases for your users.
-In order for those use cases to be live, the `code` that implements it must be deployed to the EVM under it's own address.
+In order for those use cases to be live, the `code` that implements it must be deployed to the EVM under its own address.

 :::info